Mystic Canyon Stable

 Remember to budget for continuing training and lessons

 Owning a horse on The Hill of Palos Verdes will run about $1000/month (board, hay, shavings, feeder/cleaner 2x/day), not including farrier (trim, half or full shoeing), biannual and unexpected vet bills or unforeseen circumstances that do happen!
-Before buying a horse, a good idea is to have a $20K fund for affording a horse (that covers maybe 2 years of ownership).
-The initial investment of buying the horse is simple, it's the monthly expenses you need to budget for.
+Before buying a horse, a good idea is to have a $24K fund for affording a horse (that covers maybe 2 years of ownership).
+The initial investment of buying the horse is simple, it's the monthly expenses you need to budget for plus the daily time commitment (2-3 hours, 6-7 hours/day).

 An even better idea is to invest in lessons to gain the skills to keep you safely enjoying years of riding to come!

-If you can do one lesson/week, try 2 lessons/week for months.
+If you can do one lesson/week, then try 2 lessons/week for months.
 Then consider lessons plus leasing for many months.
 Then if that is sustainable, maybe consider ownership.
 If you own the horse and it goes lame, that means you won't have a riding horse and you'll need to take the time (may be months of rehabilitation) to help it heal and build back up to riding strength.
+Plus to continue riding, you'll need to lease another horse, so that is an additional expense for those months, assuming you find a suitable horse and leasing situation.
 Make sure you are in it for the long haul (horses can live in to their 30s and need to retire younger!) and not just the short-term for immediate gratification.

 A common sad story is someone rushed in to owning a horse (or multiple horses!) without knowing how to ride and what to expect daily timewise/financially, then the rider and/or horse gets injured/don't have the time/loses interest/can't afford to keep the horse, and they have to rehome the horse.
 Let's not do that.